-Right after finishing undergrad, I started a food truck with an old friend in Manila.
+Right after finishing undergrad, we created the first food truck in the Philippines.
 Given the takeaway nature of the business, we knew that our packaging was essential in providing the type of experience we wanted for our customers.
 After all, this is the only thing about us that they're going to see when they start eating (aside from the food, of course).
 To us, it carried the same level of importance as what restaurants place in interior design and ambiance.
 It was, however, nearly impossible to find the right takeaway packaging that fit our needs, especially since we were just a small food business.
-So I decided to take this challenge and develop our own takeaway box.
-I spent months visiting manufacturing and printing facilities, learning about the different production processes, and experimenting with different materials and folding techniques.
-Eventually, I found a way to merge what I learned about packaging production, my knowledge of design, and my experience of running a small food takeaway business into a service that provides creative packaging structures for businesses looking to inspire customers and extend their brand experience beyond their physical space.
+So we decided to take this challenge and develop our own takeaway box.
+We spent months visiting manufacturing and printing facilities, learning about the different production processes, and experimenting with different materials and folding techniques.
+Eventually, we found a way to merge what we learned about packaging production, our knowledge of design, and our experience of running a small food takeaway business into a service that provides creative packaging structures for businesses looking to inspire customers and extend their brand experience beyond their physical space.

-While looking for packaging for a previous project — Guactruck, the first food truck in Manila — we were faced with a sea of boring box options.
+In 2011, while looking for packaging for a previous project — Guactruck — we were faced with a sea of boring box options.
 The only redeeming quality these boxes had was the level of creativity in its graphics.
 We wanted packaging that is memorable and easily identifiable, one that fosters spontaneous conversations and brings delight to a mundane day.
 Most of all, we wanted something that adds a different layer of experience to uncovering an object.
 Challenged by the lack of suitable options, we started questioning the fundamentals of the “box”.
 What is a container and how is its space defined?
-How can we utilize materials effciently to create an enclosed space without compromising aesthetic form?
+How can we utilise materials efficiently to create an enclosed space without compromising aesthetic form?
 What are the essential and nonessential components that make a “box”?
 What is the relationship among the user, the packaging, and the object contained?

 Redefining old concepts